SATASPES TAGALICA TAGALICA Boisduval, [1875]

 ADULT DESCRIPTION AND VARIATION

 Wingspan: 56--70mm.
 Variable, with several named forms, often from the same brood.
-A mimic of Xylocopa carpenter bees, with males and females mimicking different species of bee.
+A mimic of large bees, particularly species of Xylocopa (carpenter bees), with male and female moths mimicking different species of bee.

 ADULT BIOLOGY